 8. Stroll Around Kensington Gardens

 Kensington Gardens were once part of Hyde Park, but have over the years branched off and formed their own distinct personality.
-The gardens are just a stone’s throw from Paddington and are perfect for strolling through in the sunshine.
+Going for a walk there is one of the many fun things to do around Paddington.

 Places of note in the gardens include the Albert Memorial, the Diana Playground, and, of course, Kensington Palace.
 If you are looking for hotels near Paddington Station, there are some really snazzy ones around here.

 9. Grab a Drink at the Bridge House